Rome

 Disabled: Rome's steep pavements and cobbled streets make life difficult for disabled visitors.

-Traffic: Rome is also renowned as the traffic-jam capital of Europe and outside the pedestrianised centre the roads are a nightmare for drivers.
+Traffic: Rome is also renowned as the traffic-jam capital of Europe and many roads are a nightmare for drivers.
 Take advantage of the hop-on, hop-off tourist buses that circle all the best bits, including the Vatican.

 Crime: Watch your wallet in crowded places.